 Storage and Meal Prep -

 We really suggest storing your DogHouse knife (or any knife) on a magnetic knife block where it can quickly dry and not get covered in vile bacteria.
+Check the accessories page if you need one to see the availible options!
 Also, use a wooden or plastic cutting board.
 No glass, tile, ceramic or lead cutting boards.
 You know better.
 Never wash your blades in a dishwasher.
 In fact, don't let them see the door open.
 Despite being the awesome knives that they are, they might get scared.
 Don't scare your knife.

 Keep it sharp.
 We like water stones, but you don't have to keep a small fortune worth of smooth rocks in your cupboard to maintain your knifes edge.
 A good combo stone will do the trick.
-"King Water Stones" makes a great 1000/6000 grit stone for maintenance work that retails for around $35, and an 800 grit for re-cutting your bevels if necessary. .
+"King Water Stones" makes a great 1000/6000 grit stone for maintenance work that retails for around $35, and an 800 grit for re-cutting your bevels if necessary.
+DHF carries these and has them available for purchase locally.
 Stone sharpening videos are readily available online.
 We like Bob Kramers tutorials but please find a system that fits your own style.
 You can also use a ceramic hone or draw through sharpeners.
 Always start with the finest setting and work backwards to ensure only necessary material loss.
-Be sure that if you are using a dry pull through system that you invest in one that lets you adjust the blade angles ( direct link to our recommendation below) - A couple of swipes once a week or so should be more than enough for those putting their blades through heavy use. . .
-We ship them sharp because we like you.
-Like us back and keep them that way.
-If things get ugly, ship it back (on your dime) or meet us at the shop and we will reset and sharpen them for you.
-For directions, mail delivery, and appointments to meet at the shop please use the contact info below.
+Be sure that if you are using a dry pull through system that you invest in one that lets you adjust the blade angles ( direct link to our recommendation below) - A couple of swipes once a week or so should be more than enough for those putting their blades through heavy use and for those using a hone you shouldn't really need more than that for regular use.

 Pull Through sharpeners - https://www.lowes.com/pd/Smith-s-Adjustable-Angle-Pull-Thru-Knife-Sharpener/4752022?cm_mmc=SCE_PLA-_-ToolsAndHardware-_-UtilityKnives-_-4752022:Smith%27s&CAWELAID=&kpid=4752022&CAGPSPN=pla&store_code=2253&k_clickID=0a06503f-975e-4ce0-a041-d507a8fcdfe9